gradle/gradle/design-docs/ide-integration.md

 - ~~throws meaningful error for older Gradle provider versions when requesting EclipseProject.getJavaSourceSettings().getTargetRuntime()~~
 - ~~throws meaningful error for older Gradle provider versions when requesting EclipseProject.getJavaSourceSettings().getTargetCompatibilityLevel()~~

-#### Open Issues

-- find better name for 'targetLanguageLevel' as it refers to the target bytecode version.'

 ### Story - Expose target JDK for Java projects to IDEA

 #### Estimate